aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listboxactivexcontrol/_index.md

 ```

 Represents how to align the text used by the control.
-[TextAlignmentType](../../com.aspose.cells/textalignmenttype).
+See [TextAlignmentType](../../com.aspose.cells/textalignmenttype).

 **Returns:**
 int